pulumi/docs/quickstart/index.md

 > __Aside: Lifecycle of a Pulumi Application__
 >
->When we re-deployed the application, we did not need to recreate all of the
+>When we updated the application, we did not need to recreate all of the
 >infrastructure.
 Instead, Pulumi analyses the current state of the
 >infrastructure and the requested new state represented by interpreting your
 >Pulumi application.
 From these, it computes the minimal delta needed to adjust